 A student accepted into one of the undergraduate nursing programs will be assigned an advisor.
 Upon enrollment, each student is assigned an advisor to assist the student with academic concerns, planning the program of study, and assuring that graduation requirements are met.
-Prior to the first semester of undergraduate study, the student will make a plan of study with their advisor.
 Education is ultimately the responsibility of the learner, but the advisor's input to the student's plan of study and semester schedule enhances student awareness of how each course contributes to overall progress towards graduation.